jasonbot/weblog/content/weblog/python-will-never-be-decoupled-from-its-implementation-3.md

 draft = true
 +++

-I continue to write things like this not because I hate Python, but in a sort of open-eyed, Book of Job style clarity about the ultimate reality of the language.
+I continue to write things like this not because I hate Python, but in a sort of open-eyed clarity about the .
 It's fine, and it's made my career quite a bit less painful than a life without it, but it does have weirdness, and it is a product of human activity, so it is a human process and not a perfect artifact pulled from nothing.

 Something that may surprise you: